Pound firms tentatively on lifting of French blockade, Brexit deal hopes

-Just eight days before the United Kingdom casts off into the unknown by exiting the EU’s orbit, no trade deal has yet been sealed though an array of conflicting signals indicate, variously, that a deal is imminent or that talks have far to go.
+Just eight days before the United Kingdom exits the EU’s orbit, no trade deal has yet been sealed though an array of conflicting signals indicate, variously, that a deal is imminent or that talks have far to go.

 However, the lifting of the blockade by France will finally allow trucks stranded at the border to start leaving Britain.